mofe-stack/PeerConf/README.md

 - `SEATS` and `MAX_TRACES`: how many attempts run at once, and how many the run is allowed in total.
 16 and 32 by default
-- `REPLACEMENT_SEATS`: how many replacements can run at once. one starts every time a trace departs, and once there are none left to replace it keeps launching more until this many replacements are running
+- `REPLACEMENT_SEATS`: how many replacements can run at once. one starts every time a trace departs, and once there are none left to replace it keeps launching more traces until this many replacements are running.
 - `BAR_KEEP_TOP`: how strict the cutoff is.
 10 keeps only the most confident tenth of finished attempts the traces worst moments which is what we call peerconf-low.
 90 keeps the most confident 90% of the traces worst moments which we call peerconf-high